thunder45/service-translate/ADMIN_AUTHENTICATION_GUIDE.md

 # Admin Authentication System Guide

-**Service Translate - Persistent Admin Session Management**
+**Service Translate - Unified Cognito Authentication**

 ## Overview

-The Admin Authentication System provides persistent admin identity management for the WebSocket server, allowing admins to reconnect and regain control of their previously created sessions.
-This solves the issue where admins would lose control of sessions after network disconnections or application restarts.
+The Admin Authentication System provides unified authentication using AWS Cognito as the single source of truth for admin identities.
+This eliminates the previous dual-authentication system and provides a streamlined, secure authentication experience for both AWS services and WebSocket server operations.

 ## Table of Contents